 Frankfurt International School (FIS) (pending)

-English speaking school, located on two campuses, the main one is in Oberursel in two adjacent properties and the smaller, more rural Wiesbaden educates pupils from age 3 to grade 8, also teaching the IBPYP, after finishing grade 8, graduates can move on to Oberursel to continue at FIS.
+English speaking school on two campuses, one in Oberursel in two adjacent properties and the smaller, more rural Wiesbaden campus for pupils from age 3 to grade 8 (at this stage, they can move on to Oberursel to continue at FIS).
 Accredited by the New England Association of Schools and Colleges (NEASC).
-Students progress to leading global universities, mainly in the UK (including Oxbridge) and the USA (including Ivies).
+Graduates progress to leading global universities, mainly in the UK (including Oxbridge) and US (including Ivies).

 Located between Frankfurt and Wiesbaden with impressive facilities for both sports and the arts.
-Part of the global SABIS school network (classes taught in English) but also offering English, American and international curricula.
-Accredited by the Middle States Association of Schools and Colleges (MSA) and the American National Council of Private Schools Association (NCPSA).
+Part of the global SABIS school network (classes taught in English) and accredited by the Middle States Association of Schools and Colleges (MSA) and the American National Council of Private Schools Association (NCPSA).
 The ISF High School Diploma is recognised by many US universities but graduates really do ‘go global’ when it comes to university paths.

 Metropolitan School Frankfurt (pending)

 PYP/ IGCSE/ IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 630 students